nekrut/bx-site/notest_for_content.md

 ## Classes

-Penn State offers several courses relevant to students with interest in Computational Biology and Bioinformatics.
+Penn State offers several courses that cover  Computational Biology and Bioinformatics material.
 We list some of them here:

 | Number | Name | Official Description | Example homepage |
 |:------:|:-----|:-------|:-------|